 If you are at all like me, the kitchen is a clutter gold mine.
 I am on record as being a sucker for kitchen gadgets.
 Maybe ‘sucker’ is too nice a word…the truth is that I think I have a kitchen gadget ‘problem’.

-And remember that ‘Christmas’ feeling you might get when you discover some long lost item?
-Well, I was reminded that I needed another shield for my KitchenAid Mixer to prevent the flour from flying out of the bowl because I had lost half of the one I had, probably when we moved ten years ago.
+- And you know that ‘Christmas’ feeling you get when you discover some long lost item?
+Well, I was recently reminded that I needed another shield for my KitchenAid Mixer to prevent the flour from flying out of the bowl because I had lost half of the one I had, probably when we moved ten years ago.
 So in this decluttering process, I threw out the ½ of the shield that I still had and wrote down on my ‘gift ideas’ list that I needed a new shield.
 Well, when I went digging into cabinets later that day, you’ll never guess what I found?
 The missing half!!

 OK, so we’ve tackled our kitchens, let’s take our home decluttering tips to our offices and craft rooms.

 When you think about how to declutter your home, these rooms are full of paper.
 Paper is one of those things that comes in so frequently and we don’t know quite what to do with it, so we file it away.
 Because you need to lay your hands on every sheet of paper, the office takes a good amount of time.

 It may be that you put all the papers you need to go through in a box as you work through your office with the intent of ‘processing’ some of them this week and the rest over the next week or couple of weeks.
 Just make sure you stay on it.